humanmade/altis-documentation/other-docs/guides/headless/ssr.md

 render( () => <App /> );
 ```

-You do not need to provide a root container ID, as this will provided by the PHP framework.
+You do not need to provide a root container ID, as this will be provided by the PHP framework.

 ## Enabling server-side rendering